 Love letters were definitely more popular in the past when soldiers were off fighting the Big One and men left on trips that took them away from their love for months or even years at a time.
 With the rise of modern means of communication, love letters, and letters generally, have fallen into disfavor.

 But as we talked about in our letter writing post , letters have special properties that no modern form of communication can duplicate.
-It’s something tangible that we touch and hold and then pass to another to touch and hold.
+A handwritten letter is something tangible that we touch and hold and then pass to another to touch and hold.
 And they are preserved and cherished in a way that text messages or email never will be.

 The love letters you give your wife or girlfriend are testaments in the history of your love.
 They constitute a record of your relationship that she’ll hold onto for the rest of her life (unless of course you break her heart and then the letters will give her the satisfaction of having something to burn or line the bird cage with).

 A woman cannot hear too many times that’s she beautiful and that you love her.
 They’ll never get sick of it.
 They want to know that you still feel the same way as you did when you first met, heck, the same way you felt last Monday.
-When the John Edwardses and Mark Sanfords of the world dominate the news, a lady can be forgiven for wanting regular reassurance that you’re not about to go traipsing off to Argentina to cavort with your Latin lover.
+When high-profile cases of infidelity are so often in the news, a lady can be forgiven for wanting regular reassurance that she’s still the only one for you.

 If you’re particularly in touch with your feelings and a great writer, then love letters may come easily to you.
 In that case, just sit down with pen and paper and let it rip.
 If you’re someone who has problems formulating a romantic love letter, we offer the following tips to guide the process.